davidasboth/davidasboth.github.io/content/articles/projects/visualising-the-worldwide-win-percentage-of-the-hungarian-national-football-team.md

-There is [a Jupyter notebook](https://github.com/davidasboth/blog-notebooks/blob/master/hungarian-national-team/Mapping%20Records%20vs%20Countries.ipynb) where I aggregated the data, dealt with countries that don't exist anymore (the USSR, Yugoslavia, etc.) and made the final map.
+There is [a Jupyter notebook](https://github.com/davidasboth/blog-notebooks/blob/master/hungarian-national-team/Mapping%20Records%20vs%20Countries.ipynb) where I aggregated the data, dealt with countries that don't exist anymore (the USSR, Yugoslavia, etc.) and made the final map

-_This post originally appeared on my blog in 2017_